Fake German heiress convicted of bilking banks, businesses

 Using the name Anna Delvey, Sorokin deceived friends and financial institutions into believing she had a fortune of about $67 million (60 million euros) overseas that would cover her high-end clothing, luxury hotel stays and trans-Atlantic travel.

-She claimed her father was diplomat or an oil baron and went to extraordinary lengths to have others pay her way.
-Prosecutors said she promised one friend an all-expenses paid trip to Morocco but then stuck her with the $62,000 bill.
+She claimed her father was a diplomat or an oil baron and went to extraordinary lengths to have others pay her way.
+Prosecutors alleged that she promised one friend an all-expenses paid trip to Morocco but then stuck her with the $62,000 bill — Sorokin was acquitted of that charge.

-She also forged financial records in an application for a $22 million loan to fund a private arts club she wanted to build, complete with exhibitions, installations and pop-up shops, prosecutors said.
+She also was accused of forging financial records in an application for a $22 million loan to fund a private arts club she wanted to build, complete with exhibitions, installations and pop-up shops, prosecutors said.
 She was denied the loan but persuaded one bank to lend her $100,000 she failed to repay.

-Her defense attorney, Todd Spodek, insisted Sorokin planned to settle her six-figure debts and was merely "buying time."
+Spodek insisted that Sorokin planned to settle her six-figure debts and was merely "buying time."
+He portrayed her as an ambitious entrepreneur who had merely gotten in over her head but had no criminal intent.

+Spodek said Sorokin was "upset, as anyone would be," following the verdict.
+But he said he was pleased Sorokin had been acquitted of one of the most serious charges in the indictment: attempting to steal more than $1 million from City National Bank.

+The verdict followed two days of often tedious deliberations, in which jurors asked for repeated clarification on the law and, in one note to the judge, indicated they had reached a "stalemate" due to a single uncompromising juror.
+In another note Thursday, jurors said they were "unable to reach a unanimous verdict because we fundamentally disagree."

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.